HomeArticle

 Transformer has an inherent computing power black hole: when the text length increases by 10 times, the computational complexity increases by 100 times.

-This is why running a model at the GPT - 5.4 level today costs an astronomical amount of money.
+This is why running a GPT - 5.4 - level model today burns money at an astronomical rate.

-Altman clearly saw this wall.
+Altman obviously sees this wall.
 But he doesn't think there is no way out.
-On the contrary, he believes that the tool to overthrow this wall is already in hand.
+On the contrary, he believes that the tool to break down this wall is already in hand.

-There is a crucial sentence in the interview: Now the models are finally smart enough to assist humans in conducting scientific research at this level.
+There is an extremely crucial sentence in the interview: Today's models are finally smart enough to assist humans in this level of scientific research.

-This means that AI can now help us find the next - generation architecture.
+This means that AI can already be involved in finding the next - generation architecture.

 Using the current AI to discover a new architecture that can replace it, the logical chain is clear: